 We only spent a few more minutes together quietly caressing each other; lost in our own thoughts and wondering how things would turn out.
 When we finally said goodbye it was with heavy hearts on both our sides.
 Part of me was elated by the commitment I had just made, the other was terrified of the consequences.

 "I need to go home, Gabriel.
-I don't know when I will be able to see you again, but if I can manage it I will come and see you."
+I don't know when I will be able to get away again, but if I can manage it I will come and see you."

 "Of course," he reluctantly replied, "I will wait for you, chérie."